Hooks and SimProcedures in Detail

 This hierarchy implies that you might want to reuse a single SimProcedure in multiple hooks.

-What if you want to use the same SimProcedure in several hooks, but tweaked slightly each time?
+What if you want to hook the same SimProcedure in several places, but tweaked slightly each time?

 If you were paying attention to the example earlier, you noticed that when we printed out the arguments to the